source-separation/tutorial/book/basics/phase.md

 This is inherent the periodicity of the sine wave, and the point where the phase "wraps around" or essentially restarts at 0 every $2 \pi f$ seconds.

 Let's scale this up.
-We'll be a little hand-wavy here, but our old pal Fourier told us that
-[any sound can be represented as an infinite summation of sine waves](https://en.wikipedia.org/wiki/Fourier_transform) each with their own amplitudes, frequencies, and phase offsets.
-So now any sound we hear can be represented as many, many tuples of $(t, A, f, \phi)$.
+Our old pal Fourier told us that [any sound can be represented as an infinite summation of sine waves](https://en.wikipedia.org/wiki/Fourier_transform) each with their own amplitudes, frequencies, and phase offsets.
+This means that any sound we hear can be represented as many, many tuples of $(t, A, f, \phi)$.

 Let's think back
 to the section about time-frequency representations: each bin is index by time along the x-axis and frequency along the y-axis.
-A {term}`TF bin` is a snapshot of the sound at that particular time and at that particular frequency component.
+We'll be a little hand-wavy here, but we can think of a {term}`TF bin` as a "snapshot" of the sound at that particular time and at that particular frequency component.
 In a magnitude spectrogram, power spectrogram, log spectrogram, etc, each value represents the sound's energy for that frequency at that time.
-So, if you're keeping track at home, spectrogram has entries for $t, A$ and $f$, but no representation for the phase $\phi$.
+So, if you're keeping track at home, a spectrogram has entries for $t, A$ and $f$, but _no representation for the phase $\phi$._

+Phase is crucial to be able to describe and audio signal.
+Why don't most source separation approaches model phase information?

 ## Why We Don't Model Phase